SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	    properties:
 	        mode: char[1, 1] - 'u' or 'i', go to description.
 	        computeMode: char[1,] - 'highDimFast' or 'lowDimFast'.
-Determines, which way function is computed, when secObjArr is polytope.
+Determines, which way function is computed, when secObjArr is Polyhedron.
 If secObjArr is ellipsoid computeMode is ignored. 'highDimFast' works  faster for  high dimensions, 'lowDimFast' for low.
 If this property is omitted if dimension of ellipsoids is greater